Parton spin correlations and $\mathcal{CP}$ properties in Higgs boson decay at future lepton colliders: Phenomenology at future lepton colliders

 With $\Delta = 0$, we first examine the hypothesis that the spins are uncorrelated.
 Under this assumption, ${\rm Obs}(\phi, x)$ is expected to be uniformly distributed in $\phi$.
 Using $M = 5$ bins uniformly distributed in $\phi$ from 0 to $\pi$ and assuming each splitting modes at jet level can be fully separated, the significance for excluding the uncorrelated hypothesis is given by:

 where $N^{\rm obs}_i$ corresponds to the SM prediction with spin correlations and $N_i$ is signal event number predicted by the hypothesis to be tested at $i$-th bin.
 For the un-correlated hypothesis, we have $N_i=N_{\rm tot}/5$ where $N_{\rm tot}$ is the total event number integrating over all bins.
-The significance obtained for two benchmark values of the luminosity $\mathcal{L}=5.6\ \text{ab} ^{-1}$ and $\mathcal{L}=20\ \text{ab}^{-1}$ \cite{CEPC:2022uwl} for various choices of $x$ is shown in \tab{exclude_flat_E}.
+The significance obtained at various choices of $x$ for two benchmark values of the luminosity $\mathcal{L}=5.6\ \text{ab} ^{-1}$ and $\mathcal{L}=20\ \text{ab}^{-1}$ \cite{CEPC:2022uwl} is shown in \tab{exclude_flat_E} and \tab{exclude_flat_E-20}, respectively.

 We observe that the significance of excluding the uncorrelated hypothesis is generally higher when using E4C compared to the Lund observable, due to the reduced statistics from applying $z_{\rm cut}$.
 Furthermore, in the limit of perfect separation between distinct splitting modes at jet level, future lepton colliders can exclude the uncorrelated hypothesis in either $q\bar{q}q\bar{q}$ or $q\bar{q}gg$ splitting mode at 95\% C.L..
 The inclusive mode $jjjj$, while offering the largest statistical sample, shows negligible power to distinguish the correlated from the uncorrelated hypothesis, given its tiny correlation strength from the cancellations between different modes.